About Us

 The Billings Symphony is composed of the Billings Symphony Orchestra, Billings Symphony Chorale, and the Billings Symphony Youth Orchestra, presenting an annual season from September through June featuring a Classic Series, Sukin Series, and a free Family Series that includes the annual tradition of Symphony in the Park.

-Each year, the Billings Symphony helps introduce thousands of people throughout south-central and eastern Montana and northeastern Wyoming to music through Explore Music!, education and community engagement program provided to participants at no cost, and also offer various ways to engage with the organization including online and streaming programs.
+Each year, the Billings Symphony helps introduce thousands of people throughout south-central and eastern Montana and northeastern Wyoming to music through Explore Music!, education and community engagement programs provided to participants at no cost.

 History